Sorry, you need to enable JavaScript to visit this website.

 • Take your prescribed dose of TARPEYO 1 time each day in the morning, at least 1 hour before a meal

-• Take TARPEYO capsules whole.
+• Swallow TARPEYO capsules whole.
 Do not open, chew, crush, or break TARPEYO capsules before swallowing

 • If you miss a dose of TARPEYO, take your prescribed dose at your next scheduled time.
 Do not take two doses of TARPEYO at the same time